Sqash/artist-base/README.md

 See the file `LICENSE` for full license

-## Left off at (notes for me):

-Fixed bugs in the Gruntfile.
-Working on making/finding a nice script to push the dist directory right to gh-pages

-## //TODO (notes for me)
+## //TODO

+### v0.0.4

+1. Finish writing unit tests

+2. Hunt down and fix app bugs

+### v0.0.5

-1. Make a wiki page for all the resource files
+1. Make a wiki page for cloning, setup, and push to IO

-2. Add animation to the gallery carousels and collapsed navbar slidedown.
-It would make it look much nicer by default.

-3. Write actual unit tests for all controllers (using $httpBackend I think)

-4. Version 1.0! :D
+2. Change gruntfile to push with 'buildcontrol' task to a variable interpolateable remote.

+3. Make gitattributes change the merge behaviour when pulling from remotes to keep current config/image/asset files

+### v0.0.6

+1. Add fullsize view functionality to gallery pictures

 ## Build & development